 Once the Pods are Roasted

 So you've decided to take the plunge this year and buy a huge 20-pound bag.
 What next?
 Well, this is where the fun begins.
 Buy a pair of thin plastic gloves if you aren't used to peeling chiles.
-We don't use them, but we process small homegrown batches and know enough not to touch my face or eyes, where the chile oil can burn.
 Have plenty of quart sized freezer bags on hand.
 You can also simply place the roasted, cooled chiles in the bags without peeling them.
 You'll then peel them as they come out of the freezer and are defrosted, one bag at a time.